 Regular attendance by the students at school is essential for students to obtain the maximum opportunities from the education program.
 Parents and students alike are encouraged to ensure an absence from school is a necessary absence.
 Students will attend school unless excused by the principal of their attendance center.
 Truancy is the failure to attend school for the minimum number of days established in the school calendar by the board.
 Truancy is the act of being absent without a reasonable excuse.
 These absences will include, but not be limited to, tardiness, shopping, hunting, concerts, preparation or participation in parties and other celebrations and employment.
 Truancy will not be tolerated by the board.
-Unexcused absences will include, but not be limited to absences for the following reasons: 1.
-Truancy 2.
-Working (unless excused prior to absence) 3.
-Missing the bus or missing a ride 4.
-Oversleeping 5.
-Vehicle problems 6.
-Senior pictures being taken 7.
-Hair appointments 8.
-Tanning sessions 9.
-Needed at home (unless excused prior to absence) 10.
-Other avoidable absences A truant child is one of compulsory attendance age (6 - 16) who: 1. fails to attend school anywhere; 2.
-Accumulates 8 days of unexcused instruction per term 3.
-Accumulates 15 days of unexcused instruction per academic year Similarly, if a student turns sixteen prior to September 15, he or she is no longer of compulsory attendance age and may drop out or seek alternative forms of education without risk to his or her parent(s).
+Unexcused absences will include, but not be limited to absences for the following reasons: Truancy, Working (unless excused prior to absence), Missing the bus or missing a ride, Oversleeping, Vehicle problems, Senior pictures being taken, Hair appointments, Tanning sessions, Needed at home (unless excused prior to absence) Other avoidable absences.
+A truant child is one of compulsory attendance age (6 - 16)who: fails to attend school anywhere, accumulates 8 days of unexcused instruction per term, accumulates 15 days of unexcused instruction per academic year.
+Similarly, if a student turns sixteen prior to September 15, he or she is no longer of compulsory attendance age and may dropout or seek alternative forms of education without risk to his or her parent(s).
 If a student turns sixteen after September 15, he or she is compelled to attend for the remainder of that school year.
 Students are subject to disciplinary action for truancy including suspension and expulsion.
 It is within the discretion of the principal to determine, in light of the circumstances, whether a student may make up work missed because of truancy.
 Students receiving special education services will not be assigned to suspension unless the goals and objectives of the student's Individualized Education Program are capable of being met.
 The principal shall investigate the cause for a student's truancy.
 If the principal is unable to secure the truant student's attendance, the principal should discuss the next step with the superintendent.
 If after superintendent action, the student is still truant, the principal shall refer the matter over to the county attorney.
 The school will participate in mediation if requested by the county attorney.
 The principal or designee shall represent the school district in mediation.
 The school district will monitor the student's compliance with the medication agreement and will report violations of the medication agreement to the county attorney.
 It is the responsibility of the superintendent, in conjunction with the principal, to develop administrative regulations regarding this policy.
 The administrative regulations will indicate the disciplinary action to be taken for truancy.